SimulatedGREG/electron-vue/docs/global_configuration.md

 # Global Configuration

-electron-vue uses the [webpack/webpack](https://github.com/webpack/webpack) module loader system for pre-processing, bundling, and building your app.
-The default settings are rather common and should meet most of your needs and a `config.js` is provided in the root directory for quick adjustments.
-Further customizations can be made by directly adjusting `webpack.config.js`.
+electron-vue uses the [webpack](https://github.com/webpack/webpack) module loader system for pre-processing, bundling, and building your app.
+The default settings are rather common and should meet most of your needs.
+An additional `config.js` is provided in the root directory for quick adjustments.
+Further customization can be made by directly adjusting `webpack.config.js`.

 #### ``config.js``
 ```js